shehraan/Bluma-Slack-App/README.md

 # Bluma Slack Bot

-Note: I made this bot in 24 hours as my proof-of-work while applying for a SWE role @ Bluma
+Note: I made this bot in 24 hours as my proof-of-work

 ## Features